rbatllet/private-blockchain-cli/README.md

 ### Complete Workflow Example

-Here's a complete workflow that demonstrates all major features:
+Here's a complete workflow that demonstrates all major features including the new `--signer` functionality:

 ```bash
 # 1. Check initial status